SungJJinKang/SungJJinKang.github.io/_posts/2022-04-06-ue4_async_load.markdown

 				const bool bInternalCallbacks = false;
 				const EAsyncLoadingResult::Type LoadingResult = Package->HasLoadFailed() ?
 EAsyncLoadingResult::Failed : EAsyncLoadingResult::Succeeded;
 				Package->CallCompletionCallbacks(bInternalCallbacks, LoadingResult);
-#if WITH_EDITOR
-				// In the editor we need to find any assets and add them to list for later callback Package->GetLoadedAssets(LoadedAssets);
-#endif

 				// We don't need the package anymore PackagesToDelete.AddUnique(Package);
 				Package->MarkRequestIDsAsComplete();